 The Companies' loan portfolio is composed of loans that are primarily secured by real estate and commercial properties.
 This collateral is concentrated primarily within Los Angeles and Orange Counties, but includes collateral located in various counties throughout California, Washington, Nevada, Arizona, New Mexico, and Alaska.
-As of December 31, 2021, real estate-secured loans accounted for approximately 100% of total loans.
 Nearly all of these loans are secured by first trust deeds with an initial loan-to-value ratio of generally not greater than 80%.